-Live, or synchronous, sessions provide a valuable opportunity for the most immediate form of online contact between teachers and students.
+Live, or synchronous, sessions in an interactive virtual classroom provide a valuable opportunity for the most immediate form of contact between teachers and students.
 They also place demands on users that many students will find challenging.

 These challenges do not mean that you should not use live sessions in your teaching.
 Rather, it means that you should use live sessions in ways that offer the maximum value to students, playing to their strengths:

 The planning and delivering webinar sessions for learning and teaching provides extensive advice and best practice guidance for planning and delivering live sessions using Collaborate Ultra.
 It includes two example webinar activities with pre-session and post-session activities in the appendix as well.

 Example 1: Illustrates how a tutor uses breakout rooms for students to discuss a case study.
 It includes:

 Example 2: Demonstrates how a lecturer uses polls and chat to engage students in a lecture and get feedback on their understanding of the topic.
 It includes: